jundalisay/sp/content/en/superphysics/principles/definitions.md

 Dharma | The inherent, metaphysical nature of any discrete identity with reference to the creator of that identity Dharmic | Being in line with one's dharma or the nature of things.
 This replaces the concept of 'good' which is based on the limited ego.
 Distance | the gap within identities
-Eagle | the equation for everything, according to Superphysics Effort | the inherent capability of an identity for action Ego | the feeling of the self
+Domain | a territory owned or controlled by a ruler Eagle | the equation for everything, according to Superphysics Effort | the inherent capability of an identity for action Ego | the feeling of the self